FAQs

 High Efficiency

-Stoves are highly efficient, often around 80% or even more, which means your fuel will last a lot longer and provide you with a lot more heat than an open fire.
+Stoves are highly efficient, often around 80% or even more, which means your fuel will last considerably longer and provide you with significantly more heat than an open fire.
 Modern EcoDesign stoves are particularly good at this and newer, intelligent stoves can have efficiencies around 90%.

 Atmosphere

 There's nothing quite like the relaxing atmosphere created by the flickering flames of a woodburning stove.
-Creating a focal point for any room, stoves are attractive to look at as well as efficient.
+Creating a natural focal point in any room, a stove is as attractive to look at as it is efficient.

 How do I choose the stove thats right for me?